automl/hierarchical_nas_construction/README.md

 --n_train $n_train \
 --log
 ```
-where you set `$working_directory` is the directory where the data from the search runs have been saved to and the results will be saved to.
-The other variables can be set as follows:
+where `$working_directory` is the directory where the data from the search runs has been saved to and the surrogate results will be saved to.
+Other variables can be set as follows:
 | variable          | options                                                       |
 |--------------------------|-------------------------------------------------------------------|
 | `search_space`         | `nb201_variable_multi_multi` (hierarchical) or `nb201_fixed_1_none` (cell-based)     |